sentinel-hub/custom-scripts/sentinel-1/orm_index/README.md

 - [EO Browser](https://sentinelshare.page.link/5vH6){:target="_blank"}

 ## General description
-This script is capable of detecting oil slicks and [red tides (harmful algeal blooms)](https://oceanservice.noaa.gov/facts/redtide.html) at sea.
+This script is capable of detecting oil slicks and [red tides (harmful algal blooms)](https://oceanservice.noaa.gov/facts/redtide.html) at sea.
 In this script we use the ORM (Oil slicks and Red tide monitoring) index, calculated as:

 **ORM = Math.log(0.01/(0.01+VV*2))**